rackerlabs/design-system/_component_design/modal.md

 Use modals when you want to **focus the attention of the user** by obstructing the view of all items not related to the action.
 Modals are useful when:

-- the user **action is irreversible**, such as deleting a server or resetting an API key.
+- The user **action is irreversible**, such as deleting a server or resetting an API key
-- you want the user to **enter required information** before continuing to work in an application.
+- You want the user to **enter required information** before continuing to work in an application

 Modals come in many forms, including alerts, login forms, and contact forms.
 A confirmation modal is a commonly used type of modal.